abhishek1235/archetypes/README.md

 </pre>

 ##Contributions
 Please feel encouraged to create your own versions of these archetypes by forking the code and further changing it to meet your specific needs if you have them.
-If you feel change you have on mind is more of a generic change and other Backbase customers or ES could use it, please feel free to share ideas on Github Issues section or make a pull request.
+If you feel change you have on mind is something that other Backbase CXP customers or Backbase Expert Services could use, please feel free to share ideas on Github Issues section or make a pull request.

-After you have build these archetypes locally and optionally deploy accross your organization, you are ready to start using them.
+After you have build these archetypes locally and optionally deploy within your organization, you are ready to start using them.
 Each archetype is specific so details on usage are within each of them.

-In order to use these archetypes, you need to pull or fork code from this Git repository and build it locally:
+In order to use these archetypes, you need to clone or fork code from this Git repository and build it locally:
 <pre>
 	$ mvn clean install
 </pre>
 This way you can use these archetypes from your local Maven repository directly.

 ###Deploy within your organization
 Optionally, you can also install these archetypes into a Maven repository within your organization.
 This would enable other people from your organization with access to that Maven repository to use these archetypes.
 You should do this with Maven deploy plugin.
-We already use it to deploy to our internal Maven repository so you just need to chnage our settings into yours.
-More info on this plugin you can find [here](http://maven.apache.org/plugins/maven-deploy-plugin).
-Key configuration you need to change is related to distributionManagement section inside main POM file.
+We already use it to deploy to our internal Maven repository so you just need to change Backbase settings into yours.
+More info on these plugins you can find [here](http://maven.apache.org/plugins/maven-deploy-plugin).
+Key configuration you need to change is related to distributionManagement section inside aggregator and parent POM files.

-This way, all your coleagues can use these archetypes from your organization's Maven repository.
+This way, your entire organization can use these archetypes from your organization's Maven repository.

 ## History of Changes
 5.5.0.0